eea/eea.pdf/README.rst

 1. Adds download as PDF action at the bottom of the page
 2. Possibility to define custom PDF themes per content-type
 3. Asynchronously generate PDF files and notify users by email when PDF is ready
+4. Possibility to temporarily disable dynamic PDF creation by adding an item called 'action-download-pdf' within context

 Install